ice188/ecommerce-store/README.md

 - Dec 14 2024: Session not persisted after logging in.
 Works fine locally.
   - issue: on.render.com is public domain which does not support cookies
   - solution: migrated authentication method from express-session to jwt
+- Dec 18 2024: Header flyout menu not in correct state after logout
+- Dec 18 2024: Cart quantity is immutable

 ## Side Notes
 - free render databases expire in a month.
 Restore data by `{DATABASE_PSQL_COMMAND} < database/ebuyx_backup.sql`